 Stand with your feet shoulder-width apart, knees slightly bent, and hold a dumbbell in each hand.
 Keeping your back straight, bend forward at your hips.
 Lower the weights until you feel your hamstrings and glutes begin to stretch, then slowly return to the starting position.
 Repeat.Chest Press

 Lie on a weight bench with your feet flat on the ground, or on a mat on the floor with your knees bent.
 Hold a dumbbell in each hand and press the weights toward the ceiling.
 Bring them back down slowly to the starting position.
 Repeat.

 Essential Home Workout Equipment

 You don’t need much equipment to make a home workout effective.
 In fact, all you really need is a good quality set of adjustable dumbbells like one from Core Home Fitness, and a weight bench like the Glute Drive Plus from Core Home Fitness that also builds your glute muscles.

-With just two pieces of fitness equipment for your home, you can do extensive weight training without a gym membership.
+With just two pieces of fitness equipment, you can do extensive weight training with a home workout vs. a gym membership.
 Depending on the cost of your local gym membership, investing in Core Home Fitness equipment can pay for itself in a short time.

-Working out at home with your own fitness equipment is affordable and versatile.
-You can work out on your own schedule when it’s convenient, with no more skipping workouts because you just don’t want to deal with the hassle of driving to the gym, finding a parking space, and waiting for a machine to be available.You owe it to yourself to commit to a fitness routine.
+Home workouts with your own fitness equipment is affordable and versatile.
+You can work out on your own schedule when it’s convenient.
+No more skipping workouts because you just don’t want to deal with the hassle of driving to the gym, finding a parking space, and waiting for a machine to be available.You owe it to yourself to commit to a fitness routine.
 Check out the Core Home Fitness Adjustable Dumbbell sets and the Glute Drive Plus today, and get in the best shape of your life.